 Chesapeake Energy ex-CEO McClendon indicted

-Aubrey McClendon, the former chief executive of Chesapeake Energy Corp., has been indicted for conspiring to rig bids to buy oil and natural gas leases in northwest Oklahoma.
+OKLAHOMA CITY (AP) — Aubrey McClendon, the former chief executive of Chesapeake Energy Corp., was indicted Tuesday on a charge of conspiring to rig bids to buy oil and natural gas leases in northwest Oklahoma.

-The department said that McClendon allegedly orchestrated the scheme between two large energy companies.
-They would decide ahead of time who would win bids, with the winner then allocating an interest in the leases to the other company.
+The Department of Justice said in a statement that McClendon is suspected of orchestrating a scheme between two large energy companies, which are not named in the indictment, from December 2007 to March 2012.
+The companies would decide ahead of time who would win bids, with the winner then allocating an interest in the leases to the other company, according to the statement.

 Leasehold interests usually include the right to develop the land and to extract oil and natural gas for a period of time, typically three to five years.

 "His actions put company profits ahead of the interests of leaseholders entitled to competitive bids for oil and gas rights on their land," said Assistant Attorney General Bill Baer of the Department of Justice's Antitrust Division.
 "Executives who abuse their positions as leaders of major corporations to organize criminal activity must be held accountable for their actions."

 Oklahoma City-based Chesapeake said it is cooperating with the investigation.

 "Chesapeake does not expect to face criminal prosecution or fines relating to this matter," company spokesman Gordon Pennoyer said in a statement.
 "Chesapeake has taken significant steps to address legacy issues and enhance legal and regulatory compliance throughout the organization."